publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schX/ptE/m__us_usc_t42_s300d–52.md

     (h) __Report__

-        Not less than biennially, the Secretary shall submit to the Committee on Energy and Commerce of the House of Representatives, and to the Committee on Health, Education, Labor, and Pensions of the Senate, a report describing the findings and results of the programs established under this section, and [section 300d–53 of this title][/us/usc/t42/s300d–53] including measures of outcomes and consumer and surrogate satisfaction.
+        Not less than biennially, the Secretary shall submit to the Committee on Energy and Commerce of the House of Representatives, and to the Committee on Health, Education, Labor, and Pensions of the Senate, a report describing the findings and results of the programs established under this section and [section 300d–53 of this title][/us/usc/t42/s300d–53], including measures of outcomes and consumer and surrogate satisfaction.

     (i) __Definitions__